Murray Downtown Residential Historic District: Description

 Thomas Martin opened his general merchandise store on State Street in 1914, close to his residence at 187 East 4800 South.
 Chester P. Cahoon of the Salt Lake Pressed Brick Company lived directly east at 183 East 4800 South.
 The Brinton family, owners of Brinton Electric Company, a dealer in retail electrical appliances from 1922, lived at 433 East Vine Street.
 Nearby Ernest and Eugenia M. Madsen, proprietors of the family store Madsen Hardware and Furniture, lived on 401 East Vine Street.
 Charles Caldwell, Jr., built a house for his family at 5000 Glen Street, and opened "The Palace Market" at 4800 South and State Street.
 Heber B. Smith was Secretary of the Miller-Cahoon Implement Company before he opened Smith's Hardware on the southwest corner of 4800 South and State Street.
 He lived with his wife, Fern Smith, at the house he built in 1912 at 195 East 4800 South.

 Medical professionals and educators also chose this area to live and raise their families.
-Dr. Herond Nishan Sheranian lived at 259 East 4800 South from 1922–1933, just blocks from his Murray Hospital Clinic founded in 1927.
+Dr. Herond Nishan Sheranian lived at 259 East 4800 South from 1922 to 1933, just blocks from his Murray Hospital Clinic founded in 1927.
 He emigrated with his family as a child from Turkey in 1902 and worked briefly in a Murray smelter to help with medical school expenses.
 A chiropractor, Dr. G. H. Pace, lived nearby at 389 East 4800 South.
 Dr. Frank McHugh who treated Industrial Workers of the World activist Joe Hill for his gunshot wound and surrendered him to police also lived near the district.

 Elmo E. Boggess was a school principal and lived with his wife, Mary Ann, at 271 East 4800 South.
-The superintendent of schools for Murray from 1912–1928, Carl E. Gaufm emigrated with his family from Sweden as a child and graduated from the University of Utah in 1896.
+The superintendent of schools for Murray from 1912 to 1928, Carl E. Gaufm emigrated with his family from Sweden as a child and graduated from the University of Utah in 1896.
 He was known for establishing the first high school in Murray and lived with his wife, Rhoda, at 218 East Vine Street.
 After his death his widow housed schoolteachers who were living there to meet the residence requirement for Murray teachers.
 The locally renowned musician Morris Cannegeiter who directed the Olympus Male Choir lived at 398 East Vine Street.